material-motion/material-motion/concepts/runtimes.md

 Throughout this chapter we will apply a metaphor oriented around theater terminology.
 The metaphor primarily consists of **Directors**, **Actors**, and **Intentions**.

-- A Director is a **coordinating** entity.
+- A Director is a **coordinator**.
 - An Intention is a **plan**.
 - An Actor is expected to **fulfill** Intentions.

-Directors register Intention with a Runtime.
-The Runtime creates Actors and pumps a variety of events to them.
+Directors register Intentions with a Runtime.
+The Runtime creates Actors and passes a variety of events to them.
 These events allow Actors to fulfill their Intentions.

 ![Runtime](../_assets/RuntimeDiagram.png)